 Mountaineers activities are "Challenge-by-choice."
 Each member has the opportunity to challenge themselves in new ways, learn new skills, and try new things.
-Recognizing that we all have areas of comfort and discomfort, members are encouraged to challenge themselves in a way that is appropriate for them.
-We all have different skills to offer, and we have a responsibility to provide a supportive learning environment for one another.
+Recognizing that we all have areas of comfort and discomfort,

 Maintain a safe and respectful environment.
 MAC members are expected to be intentionally inclusive of others, respect those talking and/or teaching, and refrain from inappropriate discussions and profanity.
 Be present in meetings (no texting), take responsibility for making safe decisions outdoors, and make an effort to get to know all members.